elenaquei/RNNs/README.md

 The definition of the network structure and activation functions in given in multilayerRNN_Hopf_validation The backpropagation of the derivatives is implemented in allders The validation of Hopf bifurcations is coded in algebraic_hopf_simple, where simple refers to the use of derivatives only up to order 3.
 This code is extremely general.
+Additional files are left as utility functions for the expert user.

 Comments and bug reports are welcome and can be forwarded directly to: elena.queirolo@tum.de Use of this code should be cited by citing the companion paper.